-The district SDF provides policy direction for the nature and form of development in each district and guides land use and environmental decisions, and therefore will include the investigation of mechanisms to boost the right kind of implementation in the right areas.
-This could include Environmental Management Frameworks (EMFs), heritage exclusions, land use overlay zones and the
+The district SDFs provides policy direction for the nature and form of development in each district and guides land use and environmental decisions, and therefore will include the investigation of mechanisms to boost the right kind of implementation in the strategic areas.
+This could include Environmental Management Frameworks (EMFs), balance between heritage protection and exemptions, land use overlay zones and the identification of incentives to stimulate development where it is desirable and appropriate in terms of its impact on the receiving environment.
+The prioritisation and planning that has already been completed for priority and other targeted transitoriented development (TOD) precincts under the CLDP will provide input into the district planning process and the further work required for the targeted local areas covered by them.